marvin1099/StreamCliCounters/README.md

 Its a shortuct/comandline controlled counter system.
 You can add as many counters as you like,
 for the most interesting numbers, like kills or deaths.
+Keep in mind to make this as good as can be i took inspiration from AI suggestion.

 # Install
 get it here: